Facebook Tracking

 News Article Image

-Hi I’m Lucy and I founded the British Grooms Association (BGA) because I wanted to make a difference to all the hardworking grooms out there.
+I’m Lucy Katan MBE, and I founded the British Grooms Association (BGA) with one clear goal — to make a real difference for the hardworking grooms who are the backbone of our industry.

 What is false self-employment?

-It is, at last, being seen by the industry and HMRC as a problem that needs to be addressed.
-This is good news and I hope with this increased awareness and education, this too common practice will become a thing of the past.
+The good news is that this issue is finally being recognised by both the industry and HMRC as a serious problem that must be addressed.
+With greater awareness and education, I’m hopeful that this all-too-common practice will soon be a thing of the past.

-What does it mean for the grooms that are wrongly classified?
+What does it mean for the grooms who are wrongly classified?

-By being seen as self-employed the worker (groom) has reduced rights and entitlements compared to those that an employed member of staff would receive.
-This includes holiday pay, sick pay, redundancy and pension contributions.
+When a worker/employee, such as a groom, is incorrectly classed as self-employed, they lose out on many of the rights and benefits that an employed member of staff would normally receive.
+This includes holiday pay, sick pay, redundancy pay, and pension contributions.

-There are also implications for the groom if they are not paying the correct level of income tax and National Insurance, as this is tax evasion.
+There are also serious implications if a groom is not paying the correct Income Tax and National Insurance, as this constitutes tax evasion!

-The HMRC have the power to recover any unpaid tax contributions from businesses that are not able to prove sufficiently (with evidence) that they were acting within the regulations and were not making false self-employment claims.
+HMRC has the power to recover unpaid tax contributions from businesses that cannot provide sufficient evidence that they were complying with the rules and not misclassifying workers.

-For those yards that were working within the rules, it is now even more important to keep correct records and have proof of the self-employment status of those that completed work for them.
+For yards that do operate within the law, it is now more important than ever to keep accurate records and maintain clear proof of the self-employment status of anyone performing work/services for them.

-One of the most common sentences we hear at the BGA is, “I was told by my employer that I was self employed.”
+One of the most common phrases we hear at the BGA is: “I was told by my employer that I was self-employed.”

 CASE STUDY ONE

 James offers services to equestrian yards, he has his own price list and advertises online and in local tack shops.
 He decides when and where he works; he has the right to turn down work.
 He has multiple clients, some may use him regularly, but they ask him if he is available to come and deliver services.
-James is a freelance groom.
+If James were to be unable to attend the client himself, he would have the right to offer a replacement to fulfil the task.
+James is a self-employed freelance groom.

 CASE STUDY TWO